- 1. South Tyneside Safeguarding Adults Board

 Tyne and Wear Fire and Rescue Service (TWFRS) staff become aware of safeguarding concerns in a number of ways, not only when responding to emergency calls, but during community safety preventative work such as during home fire safety visits.
 TWFRS staff receive safeguarding training to enable them to identify whether an adult has been, or is at risk of being abused and/or neglected, and are aware of how to report concerns.

-Since 1st June, 2014 the delivery of Probation Services has been carried out by the National Probation Service (NPS) and Community Rehabilitation Company (CRC).
-NPS are responsible for supervising high and very high risk of serious harm offenders on licence and community orders, and/ or those subject to Multi-Agency Public Protection Arrangement (MAPPA), preparing pre-sentence reports for courts, preparing parole reports, supervising offenders in approved premises, and delivering sex offender treatment programmes, support to victims of serious violent and sexual offences through the Victim Liaison Unit.
+The probation service are responsible for supervising offenders on licence and community orders, and/ or those subject to Multi-Agency Public Protection Arrangement (MAPPA).
+This work includes preparing pre-sentence reports for courts, preparing parole reports, supervising offenders in approved premises, and delivering sex offender treatment programmes, support to victims of serious violent and sexual offences through the Victim Liaison Unit.

-Both services have a remit to demonstrate a continuous focus on assessment and risk of harm, to protect adults at risk, children and young people, and victims of crime.
+The probation service has a remit to demonstrate a continuous focus on assessment and risk of harm, to protect adults at risk, children and young people, and victims of crime.
 One of their key objectives is to evidence that routine checks are completed (with appropriate agencies) and information accessed is used to inform the assessment and management of risk in all cases.
 There is an emphasis on partnership working across South Tyneside at a strategic and local level.
-Whilst each division has its own role and responsibilities, a close working relationship with each other is maintained.

-The NPS works in partnership with other agencies through the Multi Agency Public Protection Arrangements (MAPPA).
+The probation service works in partnership with other agencies through the Multi Agency Public Protection Arrangements (MAPPA).
 The purpose of the MAPPA framework is to reduce the risks posed by sexual and violent offenders in order to protect the public.
-The responsible authorities in respect of MAPPA are the police, prison and the National Probation Service that have a duty to ensure that a local MAPPA is established and the risk assessment and management of all identified MAPPA offenders is addressed through multi-agency working.
+The responsible authorities in respect of MAPPA are the police, prison and the probation service and they have a duty to ensure that a local MAPPA is established and the risk assessment and management of all identified MAPPA offenders is addressed through multi-agency working.

 5.16 NHS England

 The general function of NHS England is to promote a comprehensive health service to improve the health outcomes for people in England.
-NHS England has a statutory requirement to oversee assurance of CCGs in their commissioning role.
+NHS England has a statutory requirement to oversee assurance of Integrated Care Boards in their commissioning role.

 The mandate from Government sets out a number of objectives which NHS England is legally obliged to pursue.
 The objectives relevant to safeguarding are: